Appeal of Colony demolition denied | Longboat Key | Your Observer

 Jodi Young, a structural engineer hired by unit owners through MW Corporation to inspect the property, said that the units do not pose "immediate danger to the public."
 Young also likened the property to a construction site, saying that "everything can be repaired."

-Sheldon Rabin, one of the plaintiffs in the case who appeared by telephone, said that he repaired his beachfront unit a years ago and that "it is not in imminent danger of collapse."
+Sheldon Rabin, one of the plaintiffs in the case who testified by telephone, said that he repaired his beachfront unit a few years ago and that "it is not in imminent danger of collapse."

 Adams said he and his family had been visiting the Colony since the 1970s and that once the property fell into financial trouble, he began to purchase the 70 units he now owns at the property.
-Of all the buildings he owns, however, Adams said the beachfront unit are unique — as they cannot be rebuilt if destroyed due to beach protection rules — and cannot be replaced.
+Of all the buildings he owns, however, Adams said the beachfront units cannot be rebuilt if destroyed due to beach protection rules — and cannot be replaced.

 "These buildings tell a story of how great the Colony was," Adams testified.
 "They're very unique pieces of property that are not in beautiful shape but could be repaired."